ricgreen1/Igby/README.md

 ## Included Modules:

-**asset_hard_reference_report_R** - This module generates a report of assets that have large dependency chains.
+:white_check_mark: **asset_hard_reference_report_R** - This module generates a report of assets that have large dependency chains.
 Large dependency chains could cause slow loads and other complications.
 It is recommended to replace hard references with soft references that can be loaded on demand and even asynchronously.

-**asset_with_prohibited_dependencies_report_R** - This module generates a report of assets that have dependencies in prohibited folders.
+:white_check_mark: **asset_with_prohibited_dependencies_report_R** - This module generates a report of assets that have dependencies in prohibited folders.
 For example you can identify assets outside of the developer folder that contain dependencies inside the developer folder.

-**dual_asset_package_report_R** - This module generates a report of packages that contain more than one asset.
+:white_check_mark: **dual_asset_package_report_R** - This module generates a report of packages that contain more than one asset.
 Sometimes unreal generates packages with multiple assets.
 This does not occur often but could result in errors when certain operations are applied.
 Packages with multiple assets also result in multiple assets being locked up when one is being worked on.
 I recommend identifying such assets and splitting them up into individual packages when possible.

-**redirector_cleaner_S** - This module was the inspiration for igby.
+:white_check_mark: **redirector_cleaner_S** - This module was the inspiration for igby.
 It identifies redirectors and cleans referencing assets as they become available in perforce.
 Once the redirector doesn't have valid dependencies or referencers, the redirector gets deleted.
 Please be careful with this one as it actually changes assets.

-**unused_assets_report_R** - This module identifies unused assets and presents them as a list.
+:white_check_mark: **unused_assets_report_R** - This module identifies unused assets and presents them as a list.
 The resulting report can be used as guidance for which assets should be cleaned out from the project.

-**blueprints_with_missing_parent_class_report_R** - This module identifies blueprints that are missing a parent class.
+:white_check_mark: **blueprints_with_missing_parent_class_report_R** - This module identifies blueprints that are missing a parent class.
 These blueprints are likely in a broken state and can either be re-parented to an existing class or deleted.

 (There are lots of useful modules planned so stay tuned!)